tramlinehq/tramline/README.md

 ## Features ✨

+#### Release Trains
-* Release Trains: With our dynamic workflow model, you can setup multiple trains and steps that chug along different deployment channels.
+With our dynamic workflow model, you can setup multiple trains and steps that chug along different deployment channels.
+#### Integrations
-* Integrations: We integrate with all the essential tools you need, including VCS, Notifications, CI/CD, and both App Store and Google Play Store.
+We integrate with all the essential tools you need, including VCS, Notifications, CI/CD, and both App Store and Google Play Store.
 And we're always expanding to include even more.
+#### Release Dashboards
-* Release Dashboards: A control center where you can monitor all your releases and their statuses from one convenient location.
+A control center where you can monitor all your releases and their statuses from one convenient location.
+#### Analytics
-* Analytics: Track all the release metadata you need to make informed decisions.
+Track all the release metadata you need to make informed decisions.
 From frequency and cycle time to build times and review times.
+#### Automations
-* Automations: Cutting release branches to submitting builds to stores, many things are already automatic and many more to come!
+Cutting release branches to submitting builds to stores, many things are already automatic and many more to come!

 ## Getting Started ⚙️